Distillation of Large Language Models via Concrete Score Matching: Experiments

-\Cref{fig:3.b} shows the fidelity–diversity trade-off based on ROUGE-L and Self-BLEU scores.
+\textbf{Loss-level comparison:} To purely analyze the effect of the distillation loss itself, this comparison excludes the use of pretraining losses, initialization with an SFT-tuned student, and any on-policy techniques. \Cref{tab:main1} shows that the proposed CSD objective outperforms the other nine objectives, ranking first on three of the five benchmarks, second on one, and achieving the highest average score.
+SKL~\citep{pmlr-v235-ko24c} and AB~\citep{wang2025abkd} exhibit slightly lower performance than previously reported, likely due to their reliance on pretraining losses or on-policy techniques. \Cref{fig:3.b} shows the fidelity–diversity trade-off based on ROUGE-L and Self-BLEU scores.
 Traditionally, KL favors diversity, whereas RKL favors mode-seeking.
 Within this trade-off, SKL, SRKL, TV, and AB achieve higher ROUGE-L scores than RKL, but at the cost of reduced diversity, reflecting a stronger emphasis on fidelity.
 Diversity, however, remains an important aspect of user experience in instruction-following, and it becomes a valuable metric as it enhances performance when combined with best-of-N sampling.
 The proposed CSD provides an additional lever to control the fidelity–diversity trade-off.
 By default, using the detached student probabilities ($S, S$) yields the highest fidelity.
 Replacing one side with uniform ($U, S$) or with the teacher ($T, S$) gradually increases diversity.
 This is likely because the ($S, S$) makes the model focus only on regions where the student already assigns a high likelihood, limiting its exploratory ability.
 The trade-off offered by CSD envelopes those of existing losses, and we expect that even better operating points may exist within the design space of $w_1$ and $w_2$. \Cref{fig:3.c} presents an ablation on temperature, which enables easy adjustment of the trade-off during inference.
 Even within a reasonable range of decoding temperature, CSD achieves better trade-off points than other losses.
 In particular, CSD ($U, S$) demonstrates a well-balanced exchange between diversity and fidelity through temperature adjustment.